 Although 2020 was a very difficult year for everyone and despite the idea that print is dead, the number of print magazines launched in the US was not as low as one might have thought.
-60 new print magazines were launched in total.
+There are 60 new print magazines now.
 The amount of digital publications is countless.
-But the most important thing is to understand how the publishing industry survived 2020 and what are the most important lessons learned.
+But the most important thing is to understand how the publishing industry survived 2020 and what are the most important lessons that we can learn.

 Rethinking our assumptions